Blog

 What does error 0x80072ee2 mean?

-This error may occur during:
+This error may occur when:

 • Attempts to activate Windows,